kgautam01/Automated-Essay-Scorer/README.md

 # Conclusion :

-Out of all the models that were trained and tested, LSTMs outperforms all other models and hence the same is used to generate scores for the final dataset.
+Out of all the models that were trained and tested, LSTMs outperform all other models and hence the same is used to generate scores for the final dataset.